The Pentax K-Mount: A Comprehensive Overview

 • Introduced in 1983 and supported by A-series and P-series bodies.

-• A refined attempt at adding auto-focus to lenses.
+• An attempt at adding auto-focus to lenses.

-• A variation by Ricoh, supporting Ricoh’s own implementation of shutter priority and auto exposure modes.
+• A variation by Ricoh for Rikenon P lenses.
+It supports Ricoh’s implementation of shutter priority and auto exposure metering modes.

-SMC Pentax-M 50mm f/2 Lens Mount for the Pentax K-mount
+SMC Pentax-M 50mm f/2 Lens for the K-mount

 The Pentax K-mount is a bayonet style lens mount with 3 tabs for mounting.
-It was originally designed to be used on 35mm film full frame SLR cameras.
+Originally designed to be used on 35mm SLRs.
+It is similar in appearance to the Nikon F-mount and Minolta MD-mount.

 Later versions of the lens mount had electrical contacts and a drive shaft for autofocus added.
 The drive shaft would connect to an autofocus motor inside a camera body.

 The flange focal distance is 45.46 mm.
 This is the same distance as the M42 mount.
-This was done so that Pentax M42 lenses could be used on K-mount cameras with a lens adapter.
-Pentax as well as third parties made lens adapters.
+This was done so that Pentax M42 lenses, used on cameras like the Spotmatic, could be used on K-mount cameras with a lens adapter.

 However, due to the relatively large flange distance for a 35mm SLR camera, Pentax K-mount lenses cannot be easily adapted to other SLR or DSLR cameras.
 There are K-mount lens adapters for all mirrorless camera mounts.